-Vol 13, Number 1 (2023-2024) Practice papers

-- 1. The critical role of data governance in corporate real estate, - 2.
-Leveraging healthy buildings as a tool to apply a peoplecentric approach to ESG, - 3.
-Strategies for using quantitative and qualitative metrics to optimise hybrid work solutions, - 4.
-Meeting the demand of change: A clear path to a better digital enterprise architecture, - 5.
-Redefining the modern urban office: The role of gardens in elevating productivity and well-being in the workplace, and - 6.
-Creating a workplace fit for your current and future workforce.
+Vol 13, Number 1 (2023-2024) Practice papers 1.
+The critical role of data governance in corporate real estate, 2.
+Leveraging healthy buildings as a tool to apply a peoplecentric approach to ESG, 3.
+Strategies for using quantitative and qualitative metrics to optimise hybrid work solutions, 4.
+Meeting the demand of change: A clear path to a better digital enterprise architecture, Redefining the modern urban office: The role of gardens in elevating productivity and well-being in the workplace, and Creating a workplace fit for your current and future workforce.

-Vol 12, Number 4 (2022-2023) Practice papers

-- 1. Tactical approaches to achieving net zero carbon buildings, - 2.
-Successful asset data collection and management programmes in corporate real estate, - 3.
-Managing real estate risk with environmental due diligence: Transaction strategies for environmentally impacted properties, - 4.
-Reaching the unreachable workforce: Adopting a mobile-first communication strategy to retain employees, - 5.
-Seizing an opportunity: Reimagining a corporate campus during the pandemic, - 6.
-A multidisciplinary approach to decarbonisation pathways for commercial stranded assets in the UK, - 7.
-A paradigm shift in efficiency and service for commercial buildings, and - 8.
-The Copernican office: The rise of the activity based working paradigm.
+Vol 12, Number 4 (2022-2023) Practice papers 1.
+Tactical approaches to achieving net zero carbon buildings, 2.
+Successful asset data collection and management programmes in corporate real estate, 3.
+Managing real estate risk with environmental due diligence:

-Articles from Corporate Real Estate Journal (2022-23), Vol 12, Number 3 (2022-2023)

-Practice papers

-- 1. The ESG challenge for real estate,

-- 2. Creating a smart building strategy,

-- 3. Building the future of library and archives Canada: Assessing readiness for transformational projects, and more.
+Transaction strategies for environmentally impacted properties, 4.
+Reaching the unreachable workforce: Adopting a mobile-first communication strategy to retain employees, and more.
+Also:

-Vol 13 (2023-24) of Corporate Real Estate Journal Vol 12 (2022-23) of Corporate Real Estate Journal Vol 11 (2021-22) of Corporate Real Estate Journal Vol 10 (2020-21) of Corporate Real Estate Journal workplace response

-Vol 10 (1) (2020-21) Special issue: COVID-19, CRE and

-Vol 9 (2019-20) of Corporate Real Estate Journal

-© Henry Stewart Talks Ltd 2022

-HSTalks is a member of the Henry Stewart Group which has been a leader in providing graduate and continuing professional education in science, business, and management for over 40 years through peer reviewed vocational journals (such as the Corporate Real Estate Journal), conferences and online education for medical schools, business schools, universities, government, and commercial enterprises in over sixty countries around the world.
+Vol 13 (2023-24) of Corporate Real Estate Journal Vol 12 (2022-23) of Corporate Real Estate Journal Vol 11 (2021-22) of Corporate Real Estate Journal Vol 10 (2020-21) of Corporate Real Estate Journal Vol 10 (1) (2020-21) Special issue: COVID-19, CRE and workplace response Vol 9 (2019-20) of Corporate Real Estate Journal HSTalks © Henry Stewart Talks Ltd 2022 HSTalks is a member of the Henry Stewart Group which has been a leader in providing graduate and continuing professional education in science, business, and management for over 40 years through peer reviewed vocational journals (such as the Corporate Real Estate Journal), conferences and online education for medical schools, business schools, universities, government, and commercial enterprises in over sixty countries around the world.
 Henry Stewart Talks Ltd (HSTalks) provides specially prepared, animated, online, audio-visual lectures, seminar-style talks and case studies that accompany the 'Business & Management Collection' of e-Journals that the UCEM e-Library subscribes to.

-Educational Journal titles and Open Educational Resources (OERs) reviewed by UCEM e-Library

-Open Praxis - peer-reviewed open access scholarly journal focusing on research and innovation in open, distance and flexible education.
+Educational Journal titles and Open Educational Resources (OERs) reviewed by UCEM e-Library Open Praxis - peer-reviewed open access scholarly journal focusing on research and innovation in open, distance and flexible education.
 It is published by the International Council for Open and Distance Education - ICDE.

-This work is licensed under a